inmbolmie/elfacun/BROCOLI.md

 If the connector is centered it may work anyway but you may have to cut a zip tie on the back of the module to be able to get more play for the cable.
 The USB cable on the module is not detachable.

-The power bank has to be able to provide at least 2 amps at full load (10W).
-If you are using only Elfacun 1 amp is enough but you won't be able to power the more power-hungry original modules with that, just Elfacun.
+The power bank has to be able to provide at least 2 amps at full load (10W) to be on the safe side.
+If you are using only Elfacun 1 amp is more than enough but you won't be able to power the more power-hungry original modules with that, just Elfacun.

 It is better if the power bank is of the type where you don't need to push a button to start it.
 That way you can just use the power button on the Brocoli module to control the power bank.

 It is also a desirable feature that the power bank does not swith off with small loads.
-Some power banks switch them off if they don't detect a high load from a charging device like a phone.
+Some power banks switch themselves off if they don't detect a high load from a charging device like a phone.

 ## Tested power banks